virtusize/integration_android/README.md

   }
   ```

-- In your app `build.gradle` file, add below dependencies:
+- In your app `build.gradle` file, add the following dependencies:

   ```groovy
   dependencies {